raylight75/cms/readme.md

 TODO:

-Laravel based PHP Ecommerce-cms it's not complete ecommerce platform project is starting point for simple ecommerce sites.
+Laravel based PHP Ecommerce-cms it's not complete ecommerce platform, project is starting point for simple ecommerce sites.

 - Need more strong and complete validation.